atmtools/arts/doc/arts/develop.workspace.variables.rst

 Workspace variable naming convention
 ====================================

 Names carry meaning.
-Please follow the naming convention below and please do not hesitate to fix any naming inconsistencies you find.
+Please follow the naming convention below, and please do not hesitate to fix any naming inconsistencies you find.

 Workspace variables should be named in ``snake_case``.
 The name should be